epogrebnyak/econometrics-navigator/notes.md

 1. Interview with EL + other short interviews

-2. Reference of concepts and techniques
+2. Reference of concepts and methods
   - Estimation
      - OLS
      - Max Likelihood